JustinSGray/POEMs/POEM_046.md

 It does not affect the data allocation, nor the data transfers at run time.
 There are a few places where it can have an impact though:
 - For serial variables OpenMDAO can check for constant size across processors
-- When allocating memory for partial derivatives, it is critical to know the true size of the variables.
+- When allocating memory for partial derivatives, it is critical to know the true size of the variables. <!-- Note AY: What do you mean by true size? -->
 - When computing total derivatives the framework needs to know if values are serial or parallel to determine the correct sizes for total derivatives, and also whether to gather/reduce values from different processors.

 To understand the relationship between serial/distributed labels and partial and total Jacobian size consider this example (coded using the new proposed API from this POEM):